Philadelphia Federal Crimes Defense Lawyer

 The Law Office of Lloyd Long represents defendants charged with a wide array of federal crimes, ranging from white collar crimes to violent offenses to cyber crimes.
 Types of federal cases we handle include, but are not limited to:

-- Child Pornography Crimes – The production, possession, and/or distribution of child pornography may be tried in federal court if the materials crossed state lines.
+- Child Pornography Crimes – The production, possession, and/or distribution of child pornography may be tried in federal court if the materials cross state lines.

-- Drug Trafficking Crimes – Drug trafficking may involve the cultivation, manufacture, transportation, and/or distribution of illegal street drugs or prescription drugs, such as opioid painkillers.
+- Drug Trafficking Crimes – Drug trafficking may involve cultivating, manufacturing, transporting, and/or distributing illegal street drugs or prescription drugs, such as opioid painkillers.
 We handle federal drug charges involving crack cocaine, powder cocaine, marijuana, heroin, MDMA (ecstasy), LSD (acid), methamphetamine, ketamine, fentanyl, psilocybin mushrooms, GHB, PCP (angel dust), steroids, OxyContin, Adderall, Vicodin, Xanax, Percocet, and other narcotics and controlled substances.